Kent County RI Court

 The Kent County Court provides many services to Rhode Island residents.
-It’s also a place where you may be required to appear in court for a number of legal reasons.
+The information on this page has been customized to help those going to Kent County RI Court for various reasons.
+Below you’ll find details such as addresses, contact information, directions, the roles of the different departments in the courthouse, and how a Kent County attorney can assist you.
 The Noel Judicial Complex is home to the Third Division District Court, Family Court, Superior Court, and the Office of the Disciplinary Counsel.

 It is imperative that you speak with a Rhode Island criminal defense attorney if you’ve been charged with a felony.
-Rhode Island prosecutors take these crimes seriously.
-You could be facing severe penalties and punishments if you are convicted of your criminal charges.
-Contact the law firm of Susan T. Perkins as soon as possible to discuss your case and your options.
+Contact the Law Firm of Susan T. Perkins as soon as possible to discuss your case and your options.

 Posting Bail at the Kent County District Court

 The District Court states the following information on posting bail:

 If you are posting bail on behalf of a defendant or for yourself, there are a few procedures that you should know:

 - Pursuant to G.L.
 1956 § 2-13-10, any balance of bail funds available after the payment of restitution, fines, and costs, or any other assessments issued by any court within the Rhode Island Judiciary, must be refunded to the defendant or the individual who posted the money on behalf of the defendant.

 - If you are a party posting bail for a defendant at the court, you must have a license or a Rhode Island Identification Card to post bail.